 Perhaps most impressive is the sheer number of people who follow Bryan.

-He’s helped 19,000 people in 194 countries understand how to win in all markets.
+He’s helped 19,000 people across 194 countries understand how to win in all markets.

-And get this, Bryan’s top students – a group of just 1,283 people – now together control approximately $641,500,000 in combined wealth!
+And get this: Bryan’s top students – a group of just 1,283 people – together control approximately $641,500,000 in combined wealth!

-It’s amazingwhat Bryan has built.
+It’s amazing to see what Bryan has built.

 And today he’s going to show you his “5-Stock Method.”